-Podcast 🎧: What is cyber hygiene?
+Podcast 🎧 and blog: What is cyber hygiene?

 At times of COVID-19, cyber hygiene became particularly important.
 Being more cyber aware and practising healthy cyber hygiene is what will ultimately help you keep your business or administration continuity when you need it.
 In this blogpost and podcast, our senior cybersecurity expert Merle Maigre shares best practices of cyber hygiene from France, Estonia, the UK that is useful for every Internet user and organization.

 Cyber security can be provided at three levels – national, organizational and individual.
 The National Cyber Security Index can be a helpful as a comprehensive tool for developing and measuring cyber security for country as a whole.
 Several international standards and guidelines exist for developing the cyber security of a single organization.
 However, we also need some technological literacy at the individual level.
 Yes indeed, we all need if we want not only to function in a digitized society but to make sure we do not create risks to it by our behavior.
 In e-Governance Academy, we call that cyber hygiene.

 Cyber hygiene focuses on people and their personal practices of maintaining and improving their online security.
 These practices are often part of a routine to ensure the safety of identity and other details that can be stolen or corrupted.
 But naturally, if all individuals of a given organization practice responsible cyber hygiene behavior, the health of the whole organization improves, too.
 Thus, individual and organizational cyber security are interlinked.